4G: Disadvantages

 4G introduces a potential inconvenience for those who travel internationally or wish to switch carriers.
 In order to make and receive 4G voice calls (VoLTE), the subscriber handset must not only have a matching frequency band (and in some cases require unlocking), it must also have the matching enablement settings for the local carrier and/or country.
 While a phone purchased from a given carrier can be expected to work with that carrier, making 4G voice calls on another carrier's network (including international roaming) may be impossible without a software update specific to the local carrier and the phone model in question, which may or may not be available (although fallback to 2G/3G for voice calling may still be possible if a 2G/3G network is available with a matching frequency band).

 Beyond 4G research

 A major issue in 4G systems is to make the high bit rates available in a larger portion of the cell, especially to users in an exposed position in between several base stations.
 In current research, this issue is addressed by macro-diversity techniques, also known as group cooperative relay, and also by Beam-Division Multiple Access (BDMA).

 Pervasive networks are an amorphous and at present entirely hypothetical concept where the user can be simultaneously connected to several wireless access technologies and can seamlessly move between them (See vertical handoff, IEEE 802.21).
 These access technologies can be Wi-Fi, UMTS, EDGE, or any other future access technology.
 Included in this concept is also smart-radio (also known as cognitive radio) technology to efficiently manage spectrum use and transmission power as well as the use of mesh routing protocols to create a pervasive network.

+The future of 4G

+As of 2023, many countries and regions have started the transition from 4G to 5G, the next generation of cellular technology.
+5G promises even faster speeds, lower latency, and the ability to connect a vast number of devices simultaneously.

+4G networks are expected to coexist with 5G networks for several years, providing coverage in areas where 5G is not available.